bunuelo/funk2/trunk/som-2009/lab1/lab1.md

 ## Reactive Agents

 A **reactive agent** observes the world but only needs to represent the world's state enough to determine which action it should do next. \marginpar[right]{See \href{http://web.media.mit.edu/~minsky/eb5.html}{\S5.1 and \S5.2} of \emph{The Emotion Machine} for an explanation of `instinctive' versus `learned' reactive agents.}  The most basic type of reaction is *instinctive*, an inborn rule that tells the agent how to act in a situation.
-You can think if *act* generally, not just limited to external observable behaviors, but also including cognitive changes--turn on a planner, increase adrenaline production, etc.
+You can think of *act* generally, not just limited to external observable behaviors, but also including cognitive changes--turn on a planner, increase adrenaline production, etc.

 These rules can be represented in terms of \textsc{If-Do} control rules.
 When the antecedent (the expression contained after the \textsc{If}) matches its precepts, then a specific action is performed.
 In order to solve more difficult problems, we need our agent to be able to predict its environment.
 It must still detect action preconditions and select actions but now *also* predict the outcomes of these actions using \textsc{If-Do-Then} rules.